Professor, Associate Dean for Undergraduate Studies

 Professor.
 B.A., English, Vassar College; M.A., English, Ph.D., English, University of California, Santa Barbara.

 Dr. Hentschell has been at CSU since August 2002.
 Currently, she serves as the Associate Dean for Undergraduate Studies in the College of Liberal Arts.
-In that role, she oversees all undergraduate programs, curriculum, and student success initiatives.
+In that role, she oversees all undergraduate programs, curriculum, and student success initiatives, including education abroad.
 She works with faculty and staff to promote and foster undergraduate student success and has been committed to enhancing access and success for underrepresented students.
-She serves on several university-level committees, including the Advisory Committee for Undergraduate Affairs, Admissions Advisory Council, Faculty Honors Council, University Committee for Academic Advising, the Operations Committee for Internationalization, and the First Generation University Initiative.
+She represents CLA on several university-level committees, including the Advisory Committee for Undergraduate Affairs, Admissions Advisory Council, University Committee for Academic Advising, International Affairs Committee, and the President's Comission for Diversity and Inclusion.

 Roze Hentschell, The Culture of Cloth in Early Modern England (Ashgate, 2008)